-IBISWorld, a firm that specializes in market research and analysis, recently released a report suggesting that owner-operators are having a hard time with transitioning to ELDs, as required by the ELD mandate.
+IBISWorld, a firm that specializes in market research and analysis, recently released a report suggesting that owner-operators are having a hard time transitioning to ELDs, as required by the ELD mandate.

 The firm estimates that a huge portion of the 3.5 million trucks that are affected by the ELD mandate still haven’t obtained and installed the required devices yet.